Kade Crockford on the Surveillance Economy and What Massachusetts’ New Privacy Law Means for You

 Blue Barrels, Broken Systems, Food Fraud, and Election Reform in Massachusetts

-In this week's episode, Jennifer is a guest on Jeff Simone's podcast, "Back to Normal," a prominent voice in Massachusetts Republican circles and the current finance chair for the Mike Minogue gubernatorial campaign.
-Jeff, who is well known for hosting the "Back to Normal" show and for his pr…
+In this week's episode, Jennifer is a guest on Jeff Simon's podcast, "Back to Normal," and is a prominent voice in Massachusetts Republican circles, as well as the current finance chair for the Mike Minogue gubernatorial campaign.
+Jeff, who is well known for hosting the "Back to Normal" show and fo…

 Is a Nazi Tattoo and Creepy Sexting Behavior What Maine Dems Call Progress Now?